Marinus Dijkhuizen: NAC Breda

 On 26 October 2015, Dijkhuizen was announced as head coach of Eerste Divisie club NAC Breda.
 He guided the club to the third round of the promotion/relegation playoffs, but lost over two legs to the promoted club Willem II.
 With the club struggling to compete after 18 matches of the 2016–17 season, Dijkhuizen was sacked on 23 December 2016.

-SC Cambuur
+Cambuur

-On 9 May 2017, Dijkhuizen returned to Eerste Divisie club SC Cambuur and took up the position of head coach on a one-year contract.
+On 9 May 2017, Dijkhuizen returned to Eerste Divisie club Cambuur and took up the position of head coach on a one-year contract.
 He was sacked on 28 November 2017, after taking just 14 points from the opening 15 matches of the 2017–18 season.

 Return to Excelsior

 On 29 January 2020, Dijkhuizen returned to Eerste Divisie club Excelsior on a 2 1/2-year contract.
-Following the COVID-19-affected 2019–20 season and a finish outside the playoffs in 2020–21, Dijkhuizen secured promotion with victory over ADO Den Haag in the 2021–22 Eredivisie promotion/relegation playoff Final.
-He signed a new one-year contract in April 2022.
+Following the COVID-19-affected 2019–20 season and a finish outside the playoffs in 2020–21, Dijkhuizen secured promotion to the Eredivise with victory over ADO Den Haag in the 2021–22 Eredivisie promotion/relegation playoff Final.
+He signed a new one-year contract in April 2022 and a further 18-month extension in December 2022.
+A narrow finish above the relegation places in the 2022–23 season was followed by a relegation playoff final defeat in 2023–24.
+Dijkhuizen departed the club by mutual consent in June 2024.

+De Graafschap

+On 6 January 2025, Dijkhuizen signed a 2 1/2-year contract with Eerste Divisie club De Graafschap.